tauri-apps/tauri/.changes/api-monitor-class-initialization.md

 "api": "patch"
 ---

-Fix initialzing `Monitor` with correct classes for `position` and `size` fields instead of plain object.
+Initialize `Monitor` instances with the correct classes for `position` and `size` fields instead of plain object.